I want to share 3 Great Exercises to Loosen Up Your Mid-Back at Work. They are really easy, and all they require is a chair.

 Face the chair, lift your left leg on the chair, and then rotate your body towards the wall.
 Place your hands on the wall and hold that position so you can feel a light stretch in that mid-back and upper back area.
 Shuffle your hands further to the left to intensify the stretch, depending on how much you are looking for.
 Hold this for 10 seconds and repeat on the other side.

 Again, face the chair, bring your left leg up, move your hands in front of you, and rotate to the right.
 Hold this for 10 seconds, return to the start and relax.
 Repeat on the other side.

 Put your hands on the back of the chair, slightly bend your knees, bend through the hips, and try to drop those shoulders.
 Slightly arch in your mid-back area.
 Hold for 10 seconds.

 Chair Shoulder Drop

-What I suggest if it’s your first time to go through with these exercises is to make sure you are doing the exercise right and hold them for about 5 seconds.
-Make sure you get the technique perfect then you can progress on to about 10 seconds hold and you can go through things 2 to 3 times to loosen up your back.
+If it’s your first time going through these exercises, ensure you are doing them correctly and hold them for about 5 seconds, then progress on to a 10-second hold.
+Go through 2 to 3 repetitions of each exercise to loosen up your mid-back.

 Rick Kaselj, MS.